 Because dental implants are attached to you and have gum tissue growing up around them like your natural teeth, they will fit in with all your other teeth.
 With a cosmetic dental crown that matches the enamel of your natural teeth.
 This means that you can enjoy all your favorite foods.
 No need to give up steak or crusty bread because your dentures just can’t cut it—literally!

-And speaking of dentures, when you need to replace a full arch of teeth, we offer Permalock dentures, which attach securely to your dental implants.
+And speaking of dentures, when you need to replace a full arch of teeth, we offer Permalock dentures, which attach securely.
 This keeps them in place and allows you to chew with maximal force, even with dentures.

 Because dental implants are in your gums and bone just like natural teeth, you don’t have to care for them in any special way.
 You can just brush your teeth, floss around them, and make your regular checkups.
 We'll teach you how to brush and floss your implants.
 We will also decide whether you need more frequent checkups.